 The firm’s investigations practice advises clients on a wide variety of high-profile matters from the Department of Justice’s Swiss bank programme to the recovery of the largest known emerald in the world.
-Mayer Brown has particular prowess in Foreign Corrupt Practices Act matters thanks to partner Laurence Urgenson.
+Mayer Brown has particular prowess in Foreign Corrupt Practices Act matters thanks to partner Laurence Urgenson, who co-leads the firm’s global anti-corruption & FCPA practice with Audrey Harris.

-Mayer Brown also relies on Washington, DC based partner Richard Ben-Veniste who was one of the lead prosecutors on the Watergate Special Prosecution Force.
+Mayer Brown also relies on Washington, DC based partner Richard Ben-Veniste, who was one of the lead prosecutors on the Watergate Special Prosecution Force.
 In another prominent government probe, Ben-Veniste was chief counsel of the Senate Whitewater Committee which investigated the Clintons’ real estate dealings.
+The same office also features Ori Lev, the former enforcement director at the US Treasury’s Office of Foreign Assets Control (OFAC), who specialises in sanctions matters.

 GIR has reported that Mayer Brown represented French bank Société Générale in its internal investigation into FCPA violations.
 In the first-ever coordinated resolution with French and US authorities, the bank agreed to pay $1.3 billion for bribing Gaddafi-era Libyan officials and manipulating Libor.
 The firm was also counsel to Société Générale over the US Libor manipulation agreements.
 Société Générale resolved allegations with the DOJ and the Commodity Futures Trading Commission that several employees falsely deflated US Libor submissions.